 Historic Industry Growth

-Figure 1 illustrates the PEO industry growth from 2009 through 2018.
+Figure 1 illustrates the PEO industry growth from 2005 through 2018 along with forecasted growth through 2025.
 As noted from previous reports, 2009 was the only negative growth year.[iii]
-This represents an average annual growth rate of 7.70% from 2005 through 2017.
 Figure 2 illustrates the industry’s growth by gross revenue with a year over year growth percentage overlay.

 Projected Growth Rate